Some of our members include:

 How did you hear about Working Forward and why did you decide to join?

-Can you describe some of the steps you have taken to help attract and retain working mothers?
+Can you describe some of the steps you have taken to help attract and retain working mothers up until now?

 Founding Member profiles